ArenKDesai/Aren-s-Notes/SVG.md

 ```svg
 </svg>
 ```
-SVG always begins and ends with an SVG tag
+SVG always begins and ends with an SVG tag.
+A lot of the parameters for primitives are misleading and different, but there aren't that many